christiandaga/cs166group6proj/README.md

 # CS 166 Group 6 Project

-Using XGBoost to build a classification model for finding the botness twitter users
+Using XGBoost to build a classification model to determine whether a given Twitter USer is a bot or human (not a bot)

+Create dataset.py & create_dataset.ipynb are used to add more datapoints to the csv we originally obtained from kaggle -> created "output.csv" as our dataset that we input into the model

 ## Running